2019 Dodge Charger

 Pentastar 3.6-liter V6 Engine

-For 2018, the Dodge Charger SXT, SXT Plus, SXT Plus Leather, GT, and GT Plus trims are all powered by the famous Pentastar 3.6-liter V6 engine with variable valve timing (VVT) technology, a system that helps improve an engine’s performance and fuel economy.
-Able to generate 300 horsepower and 264 lb-ft of torque, and paired to a TorqueFlite 8-speed automatic transmission, these trims have a fuel economy of 19 mpg in the city and 30 mpg on the highway.
-Plus, TorqueFlite, also known as AutoStick, allows the driver to manually change gears if they so desire.
+Under the hood of the SXT and GT is a 300hp Pentastar 3.6-liter V6 engine that can generate 264 lb-ft of torque, modified with variable valve timing (VVT) technology, a system that helps improve an engine’s performance and fuel economy, and is paired to a TorqueFlite 8-speed automatic transmission.
+These trims have a fuel economy of 19 mpg in the city and 30 mpg on the highway, and with AutoStick, drivers can manually change gears if they so desire.

 5.7-liter V8 HEMI Engine

-The 2018 Dodge Charger R/T and Daytona trims are powered by a more powerful engine, the 5.7-liter V8 HEMI engine, modified with VVT and a a multi-displacement system (MDS) that shuts off four of the eight cylinders when the vehicle is cruising at a steady speed to conserve fuel economy.
-This engine delivers a total of 370 horsepower and 395 lb-ft of torque and is also paired to the TorqueFlite 8-speed automatic transmission.
-When the Dodge Charger is equipped with a 5.7-liter engine, the above trims have an EPA of 16/25 mpg city/highway.
+Only the 2019 Dodge Charger R/T is powered by the 5.7-liter V8 HEMI engine, able to deliver a total of 370 horsepower and 395 lb-ft of torque, and also modified with VVT and a multi-displacement system (MDS) that shuts off four of the eight cylinders when the vehicle is cruising at a steady speed to conserve fuel economy.
+Paired with a TorqueFlite 8-speed automatic transmission, the Charger gets a fuel economy of 16/25 mpg city/highway with this engine.

 Safety Features and Warranty

-Found on the 2018 Dodge Charger are many standard and advanced safety features.
-Across the lineup, consumers can find advanced multistage front airbags with supplemental front seat-mounted and side-curtain front and rear airbags, stability and traction control systems, a ParkSense rear park assist system, a ParkView rear backup camera, LATCH child seat tether anchors, a Sentry Key theft deterrent system, and keyless enter ‘n go technology.
-Advanced features found available on select trims include blind spot and cross path detection, lane departure warning with lane keep assist, and full speed forward collision warning plus.
+The 2019 Dodge Charger comes with many standard and advanced safety features across the lineup, such as advanced multistage front airbags with supplemental front seat-mounted and side-curtain front and rear airbags, stability and traction control systems, a ParkSense rear park assist system, a ParkView rear backup camera, a Sentry Key theft deterrent system, and keyless enter ‘n go technology.
+The only advanced feature found is blind spot and cross path detection, standard on the SRT Hellcat.